Manchester Log-end - Regional Dartboard

-The boards are dyed black so that the embedded metal scoring segment dividers and numbers can easily be seen.
+The boards are dyed jet black so that the embedded metal scoring segment dividers and numbers can easily be seen.
 The board also need to be kept immersed in water when not in use otherwise the board will dry out and split only removing for an hour or two prior to play.